 DISCLAIMER: Route 66 is the property of CBS and no copyright infringement is intended with the publication of this piece.
 The picture used for the cover comes from the Route 66 episode "Like a Motherless Child".
-ALL ORIGINAL CONTENT OF THIS STORY, INCLUDING MY OWN CREATED FANON, CHARACTERS OR OTHER SPECIFIC DETAILS UNIQUE TO MY WORK IS THE SOLE PROPERTY OF BAMBOOZLEPIG AND MAY NOT BE USED WITHOUT PERMISSION. *This story may contain graphic language or depictions of potentially upsetting situations, therefore reader discretion is advised.* This is an extremely mild slashfic, but there's no sexual content involved.
+ALL ORIGINAL CONTENT OF THIS STORY, INCLUDING MY OWN CREATED FANON, CHARACTERS OR OTHER SPECIFIC DETAILS UNIQUE TO MY WORK IS THE SOLE PROPERTY OF BAMBOOZLEPIG AND MAY NOT BE USED WITHOUT MY PERMISSION. *This story may contain graphic language or depictions of potentially upsetting situations, therefore reader discretion is advised.* This is an extremely mild slashfic, but there's no sexual content involved.
 This story is set after the series ended, and I apologize for any errors I've made as far as canon goes.
 Feedback is always welcomed and thank you for reading!

 He doesn't know that I love him.